Classic Deviled Eggs (and How to Store Deviled Eggs)

 You’ll love this recipe because it’s:

 - Quick and simple.
-The Instant Pot does most of the heavy lifting, and the rest is just mixing and filling.
+The Instant Pot does most of the heavy lifting, and the rest is just mixing and filling simple ingredients, making it one of the easiest appetizers to prepare.

 - Classic and crowd-pleasing.
 Everyone loves a good deviled egg, and this recipe is that quintessential savory bite your guests will expect.